Last Updated on

 Trapped!
 Outside the Library

-Did you know we have a Facebook group for school librarians to share resources, ideas, and support during the Covid19 school closures?
-I’ve been sharing my weekly lessons over there and lots of our colleagues are sharing their great ideas too.
+Did you know we have a Facebook group for school librarians to share resources, ideas, and support as we face a variety of different teaching and learning situations due to the pandemic?
 When you subscribe to my weekly newsletter, you will receive an invitation to join the group in Sunday’s email!

 Keep the fun and engaging lessons going!